No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 If you don’t need access to all of the action, Peacock Premium and the ad-free version of Paramount+ will let you watch games.

-FOX is airing the Super Bowl for the 2022 season, with the potential of it being simulcast on its free service, Tubi.
+FOX aired the Super Bowl for the 2022 season, with some of it being simulcast on its free service, Tubi.

 What is NFL+?

-The NFL is in the final stages of launching its own streaming service, NFL+, in July of 2022.
-The service will have two packages, one that costs $5 a month and a premium tier for $10 a month.
+The NFL launched its own streaming service, NFL+, in July of 2022.
+The service has two packages, one that costs $6.99 a month and a premium tier for $14.99 a month.

-The cheaper plan will air live local regular season and playoff games plus game audio.
-It will also offer access to all live out-of-market preseason action.
+This platform’s cheaper plan airs live local regular season and playoff games plus game audio.
+It also offers access to all live out-of-market pre-season action.
+If you want local NFL games, it might be enough for you.

-The premium tier includes all of that plus full game, ad-free, next day replays, and coaches films.
-NFL+ will only allow subscribers to watch live games on a device or tablets.
+The premium tier includes all of that plus full game, ad-free, next-day replays, and Coaches Film.
+NFL+ will only allow subscribers to watch live games on a device or tablet.

-Aside from the preseason action and ad-free replay of games, NFL+ offers minimal value.
-But, if you like watching your favorite team play preseason games, or often miss local games, it might be for you.
+Aside from the pre-season action and ad-free replay of games, NFL+ offers minimal value.
+But, if you like watching your favorite team play pre-season games or often miss local games, it might be for you.
+It’s also a good choice for avid fans.

 While not all providers offer local networks, you can get those with an antenna for a one-time cost.
-The best part is that no sports streaming services require a contract, so you can cancel at any time.
+The best part is that no sports streaming services require a contract, so you can cancel anytime.

 If you want to watch live NFL games without paying $200+ per month, you can do it and pocket the savings for other needs.